 March 23: The Generational Structure of the Multiracial Population, Ann Morning, Associate Professor of Sociology, New York University.
 Add to calendar.

-April 13: Sampling Immigrants from their Social Networks–Innovations and Applications, Maria-Giovanna Merli, Professor of Public Policy and Global Health, Duke University.
+April 13: Sampling hidden and rare populations from their social networks: Innovations and Applications, Maria-Giovanna Merli, Professor of Public Policy and Global Health, Duke University.
 Add to calendar.